gdavid7/sandbox/README.md

 2. Simple on the outside.
 Sandbox is incredibly easy to use, with a simple graphical interface.

-3. Complicated on the inside.
+3. Advanced on the inside.
 Sandbox has many amazing features that have been programmed with maximum efficency.

 ![](header.png)